khetanneha/HIV-SIV-TIP-Modeling/HIV-Bioreactor/README.md

 # MATHEMATICAL MODELING OF DIPS IN VITRO

-Design criterion for amplification of spontaneously emerged DIPs in an evolutionary Bioreactor experimental
+"BioreactorHIV_TIP.m" for Modeling emergence of DIPs in bioreactors